seandenigris/XML-Parser/repository/XML-Parser.package/DTDExternalGeneralEntity.class/README.md

-A general entity with an external replacement.
+This is a class for external general parsed entities with external replacements that can be inserted into an XML document.